objektwerks/scala/README.md

 10. **CI/CD:** Known as continuous integration and deployment.
 Using a tool like Jenkins ( https://jenkins.io ), a team can set up a build project for each project housed in a Git repository.
 Based on a schedule, Jenkins will pull a Git repository, rebuild the project, run tests and package it using SBT.
 This is basic continuous integration.
 Using Jenkins components, build pipelines can be constructed.
-Continuous deployment is controversial topic, but available.
+Continuous deployment is a controversial topic, but available.
 Github and Gitlab have CI/CD features as well.
 11. **Kanban Board:** Github, for each repository, provides a free Kanban Board that allows developers to manage project tasks.
  Gitlab also provides a Kanban Board for each repository.
-Other agile tools exist, but is considered overkill by a growing number of developers.
-Atlassian ( https://www.atlassian.com ) provides one such set of agile tools.
+Other agile tools exist, but are considered overkill by a growing number of developers.
+Atlassian ( https://www.atlassian.com ) provides a popular set of agile tools.
-12. **Laptop:** Scala developers typically use a MacBookPro or Linux laptop, configured with 16GB+.
+12. **Laptop:** Scala developers typically use a MacBook Pro or Linux laptop, configured with 16GB+.
 13. **Homebrew:** The ultimate software package manager for Apple OSX ( https://brew.sh ).
 14. **Pathfinder:** The ultimate file system browser for Apple OSX ( https://cocoatech.com/#/ ).